Beyond Zero Emissions is working with local communities:

-We are developing plans to bring their overall local emissions to zero within a decade.
-These plans are based on our Australia-wide Zero Carbon Australia plans.
+We are developing plans to bring overall emissions from several local communities to zero within a decade.
+These plans are based on our nationwide Zero Carbon Australia plans.

 In Australia, the Federal Government has backed away from effective action on climate change, so Beyond Zero Emissions began working with several councils to support their goals of reducing emissions.
 This was the start of our Zero Carbon Communities project.